Antidepressants for elderly patients — what works and what to watch for

 Starting and Monitoring Treatment

-Antidepressants follow a "start low, go slow" approach in older adults.
+The standard approach for older adults is "start low, go slow," beginning at half the typical adult dose and increasing gradually over weeks to minimize side effects.
 The starting dose is lower than in younger people, and the increase to full dose happens slowly over weeks.
 Your parent's doctor might start at half the dose that would be used in a younger person.
 This reduces the chance of side effects and gives the body time to adjust.

 It takes time for antidepressants to work.
 Two weeks in, your parent might not feel different.
 At three weeks, they might notice a little improvement.
 At four to six weeks, they might feel significantly better.
 This waiting period is hard when your parent is suffering.
 Some doctors add a short course of a low-dose benzodiazepine during this waiting period to help with anxiety, with a plan to stop it once the antidepressant is working.
 This is different from long-term benzodiazepine use and is more defensible.